lynndylanhurley/ng-token-auth/README.md

 * **clientId**: the id of the current device

 The `parseExpiry` param accepts a method that will be used to parse the expiration date from the auth headers.
 The current valid headers will be provided as an argument.
+The method must return the number of milliseconds elapsed since 1 January 1970 00:00:00 UTC.

 ### Using alternate response formats